-Educators need civics curriculum that informs and engages students.
-Teaching Elections in Washington State is written in partnership with the Office of Superintendent of Public Instruction and Washington teachers to do just that.
-My hope is that students will graduate with the knowledge and enthusiasm to fully participate in our communities, and become lifelong voters.
+Teaching Elections in Washington State is written in partnership with the Office of Superintendent of Public Instruction.
+Our hope is that students will graduate with the knowledge and enthusiasm to fully participate in our communities and become lifelong voters.

 In addition to this book, your students can get involved in other ways.
 Students of all ages can vote in our Student Mock Election held in October every year.
-The Mock Election is a nonpartisan civics education experience designed to teach kids the importance of voting, and how to become informed voters.
-Students can vote for the same candidates and measures adults see on their ballots.
+The Mock Election is a nonpartisan civics education experience designed to teach kids the importance of voting and how to become informed voters.
+Students can vote on candidates and measures like they will in the future, or an alternate set of items like best dessert.
 Materials are available at sos.wa.gov/mockelection.
-Students ages 16 or 17 may also sign up to be a Future Voter so they can be registered to vote when they turn 18.
-They can do so at sos.wa.gov/elections/future-voter-program.aspx.
+Students ages 16 or 17 may also sign up to be a Future Voter so they'll be automatically registered to vote when they become eligible.
+Also, 17-year-olds who will be 18 by the November General Election can vote in a Primary Election.
+More information is available at sos.wa.gov/future-voter-program.

-I applaud your contributions to helping youth make their voices heard.
-With your guidance, students will be ready to take their place as our state's future leaders and decision-makers.
+We applaud your contributions to helping youth make their voices heard.
+With your guidance, students will be ready to take their place as our state's future leaders and decision makers.